rsapkf/42/docs/notes/misc/quotes.md

 > He who has a why to live for can bear almost any how.

+> He who fights with monsters should look to it that he himself does not become a monster . . . when you gaze long into the abyss the abyss also gazes into you.

+> And those who were seen dancing were thought to be insane by those who could not hear the music.

+> I'm not upset that you lied to me, I'm upset that from now on I can't believe you.

+> The thought of suicide is a great consolation: by means of it one gets through many a dark night.

 ### Rashi

 > Receive with simplicity everything that happens to you.